Prana Mithrulu: Plot

 The film begins with Zamindar Chinna Babu Gopala Krishna, a proprietor of a shipping company who always enjoys life in the frolic.
 Chinnaiah / Chinna, an orphan and a true blue, was raised along with Babu.
-They share a bond beyond a casual friendship, one of the brothers, and it is acknowledged by Babu's mother, Jagadamba, who treats them equally.
-Once, Chinna and Babu tease Parvati, a school teacher, when she slaps Chinna.
+They share a bond that is more akin to brothers than casual friends, and it is acknowledged by Babu's mother, Jagadamba, who treats them equally.
+Once, Chinna and Babu tease Parvati, a school teacher, and she slaps Chinna.
 Thereafter, they fall in love.
-Diwanji looks after business affairs, is malice, and wants to grab the property.
-He tries to cheat and manipulate Babu in many ways, but at every step, Chinna stands as a barrier between them and protects his sovereignty.
+Diwanji, who looks after Babu's business affairs, wants to grab the property.
+He tries to cheat and manipulate Babu in many ways, but at every step, Chinna stands as a barrier between them.
 Diwanji gets fed up with Chinna's behavior and humiliates him as a servant.
 Angered, Babu entrusts his entire authority.
 Diwanji cannot tolerate it, so he uses innocence and pretends to resign from the job.
 Here, Jagadamba feels it's good for everyone to separate Chinna & Babu.
 She offers Chinna a vast amount and asks him to leave Babu so that Babu can take up his responsibilities.
 But Chinna throws it away and replies that he cannot live without Babu.
 Then Jagadamba pleads with him, and he gives her a word to do it.
 Knowing that Chinna is leaving Babu prays for him to not do so but Chinna does not stand, therefore, Babu keeps the oath on him not to move which makes Chinna a statue.
 At that moment, Jagadamba's diplomacy fails to bring them together.